 Snorkels are specifically banned by the World Triathlon Corporation, which runs the Ironman series of races.
 WTC Ironman races generally follow rules set by USAT.
 However, WTC does request some dispensations from USAT, including the snorkel ban.
 WTC also bans fins, flotation devices and paddles.
 Wetsuits are prohibited in water that is 83.8 degrees Fahrenheit or warmer.

 The British Triathlon Federation rules do not include snorkel use, so snorkels are therefore banned by omission.
 The only swimming aids allowed under British Triathlon rules are goggles, a cap, a nose clip and a costume such as a wetsuit.
 Gloves and socks cannot be part of the wetsuit “costume.”

 Even if a snorkel is technically legal under the rules of the agency that governs your triathlon, the race director has the final say as to what is allowed.
 That makes bringing a snorkel on race day a risky proposition.
-If you use a snorkel when you practice do not do so exclusively because it may hamper your snorkel-free performance on race day, recommends Sara McLarty, author of a 2010 article published in "Triathlete Europe."
+If you use a snorkel when you practice do not do so exclusively because it may hamper your snorkel-free performance on race day, recommends Sara McLarty, author of an article published in "Triathlete Europe."

 Linda Tarr Kent is a reporter and editor with more than 20 years experience at Gannett Company Inc., The McClatchy Company, Sound Publishing Inc., Mach Publishing, MomFit The Movement and other companies.
 Her area of expertise is health and fitness.
 She is a Bosu fitness and stand-up paddle surfing instructor.
 Kent holds a bachelor's degree in journalism from Washington State University.